 So, you now have a complete list of easy to read design fonts!

 Your website is your first line of communication with many of your customers.
 In addition to great content, you need a typeface that’s highly legible and lets your company’s message shine through.
 The best web designers know which fonts to choose to match your brand and make your website appealing to visitors.
+If you’re worried about your website’s readability, drop us a line.
+We can help you figure out how to make your site easier for your audience to read and take action.

 Thrive Design is a customer-centric web design company from Seattle.
 Contact us today to find out how we can elevate your business online!
 Find us on Clutch, UpCity, LinkedIn, Facebook, Twitter, Instagram, and Pinterest.